 Alabama Mechanics Lien & Notice Chart

-It’s easy to file Alabama mechanics liens with zlien, the web’s leading mechanics lien compliance manager and filing service.
-Plus, zlien prepares and files Alabama mechanics lien cancellations, preliminary notices, and more.
+It’s easy to file Alabama mechanics liens with zlien, the web’s leading all-in-one mechanics lien compliance manager and security platform.
+Plus, zlien’s platform can help you prepare and file mechanics lien cancellations, preliminary notices, and more.
 To learn more about Alabama’s mechanics lien law, read the frequently asked questions below.

 Frequently Asked Questions